Clementine951/ALGOSUP_2022_Project_3_D/README.md

 Our team consists of 6 people.
 Clémentine Curel, Laura-Lee Hollande, Salaheddine Namir, Guillaume Rivière, Gaël Lebrun and Victor Leroy.

-We chose Clémentine Curel as Project Manager for this project, and Laura-Lee Hollande as Tech Leader.
+We chose Clémentine Curel as Project Manager for this project, and Guillaume Rivière as Tech Leader.

 <hr>